Back to Garden & Landscape

 Powdery mildews are host specific – they cannot survive without the proper host plant.
 For example, the species Uncinula necator, which causes powdery mildew on grape and linden, does not attack lilac.
 Similarly, Microsphaea alni affects elm, catalpa, lilac and oak but not turfgrass.

 Powdery mildews produce mycelium (fungal threads) that grow only on the surface of the plant.
 They never invade the tissues themselves.
 The fungi feed by sending haustoria, or root-like structures, into the epidermal (top) cells of the plant.
 The fungi overwinter on plant debris as cleistothecia or mycelium.
-In the spring, the cleistothecia produce spores that are moved to susceptible host tissue by splashing raindrops, wind or insects.
+In the spring, the cleistothecia produce spores that are dispersed to susceptible host tissue by splashing raindrops, wind or insects.

 Control

 Several practices will reduce or prevent powdery mildews.
-Many plants, such as roses, vegetables and Kentucky bluegrass, have cultivars, which have been developed to be resistant or tolerant to powdery mildew.
+Many ornamental plants, such as roses, vegetables and Kentucky bluegrass, have cultivars, which have been developed to be resistant or tolerant to powdery mildew.
 Inquire about resistant varieties before a purchase.
 If resistant varieties are unavailable, do not plant in low, shady locations.

 Once the disease becomes a problem:

-- Remove and destroy all infected plant parts (leaves, etc.).
+• Remove and destroy all infected plant parts (leaves, etc.).
 For infected vegetables and other annuals, remove as much of the plant and its debris in the fall as possible.
 This decreases the ability of the fungus to survive the winter.
 Do not compost infected plant debris.
-Temperatures often are not hot enough to kill the fungus.
+Temperatures often are not hot enough to kill the fungus

 Chemical